playdeezgames/EverCraft-Kata/README.md

 > As a player I want to play a Rogue so that I can defeat my enemies with finesse

 - does triple damage on critical hits

+Dear Future Selves,
+You made it here!
+You did a lot of refactoring.
+Good job.
+We validate you.
+We didn't have a test for the rogue's triple modifier for negative strength bonus, which will be dex bonus.
+Love,
+Yer Past Younger and Moar Handsome Selves

 - ignores an opponents Dexterity modifier (if positive) to Armor Class when attacking
 - adds Dexterity modifier to attacks instead of Strength
 - cannot have Good alignment